 Well, the answer to the above questions is: It depends.

-That’s a HUGE MISCONCEPTION!
+But that’s a HUGE MISCONCEPTION!

-Even if a diamond achieves excellent symmetry and polish, it can still appear lifeless and dull if the crucial proportions are cut wrongly.
-Vice versa, if a diamond has only very good symmetry or good polish, it is still possible for it to appear brilliant and desirable.
+Even if a diamond achieves excellent symmetry and polish, it can still appear lifeless and dull if the critical proportions are cut wrongly.
+Vice versa, if a diamond has only Very Good symmetry or Good polish, it is possible for it to appear brilliant and sparkly.

 0.70 Carat – G Color – SI2 Clarity – Dismal Looking Round Diamond

-If you only had a photograph of the diamond for viewing without any further data, would you have thought that GIA assigned excellent ratings for both polish and symmetry?
-This sorry-looking diamond was cut to extremely poor proportions and received only a “good” cut grade by GIA.
+If you only saw the photograph of the diamond without the grading report, would you have imagined that GIA assigned excellent ratings for both the diamond’s polish and symmetry?
+And that’s precisely the point I want to make.

 0.70 Carat – I Color – VS2 Clarity – Excellent Cut Round Diamond

 The following excerpt from GIA’s Symmetry Grading Boundaries For Round Brilliant Cut Diamonds, shows you the degree of “tolerances” used in their grading system.

 Everyone wants to excel and be the best they can be.
 Diamonds are no different.
 Cutters and buyers around the world perceive a super ideal hearts and arrows diamond to be analogous to winning a gold medal in the Olympics.
-Very few can actually win it and stake claim to be the best.
+Very few can actually win it and stake claim to being the best.

-You can see the obvious twisting and deformation of the hearts in the image above.
+This diamond (GIA #6322242026) was graded with Excellent symmetry by GIA but it doesn’t possess poor optical symmetry.
+You can see the obvious twisting and deformation of the hearts and poor patterning in the image above.